Filing a leaf blower complaint to 311

 • Saturdays, Sundays, and statutory holidays: 9 a.m. – 7 p.m.

-If Toronto is serious about protecting health, reducing noise pollution, and meeting its climate goals, this enforcement loophole must be closed.
+If Toronto is serious about protecting public health, reducing noise pollution, and meeting its climate commitments, this enforcement loophole must be closed.

 Want to ban gas-powered leaf blowers ,